Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 Scientists have produced synthetic sapphires since Auguste Verneuil perfected flame fusion in 1902.
 Modern methods include flux growth and hydrothermal processes.
 Lab sapphires typically look flawless and come in large sizes at a fraction of the cost, often $20-50 per carat versus hundreds or thousands for natural stones.

-The trade-off is simple: no rarity, no geological history, no investment upside.
+The trade-off is simple: no rarity, no geological history, none of the story that makes a natural stone worth keeping.
 Lab sapphires work fine for fashion jewelry.
-For engagement rings or heirloom pieces, we recommend natural stones every time.
+For a piece you actually want to hold onto, we recommend natural stones every time.

 Where Do the Best Sapphires Come From?

-JOALYS Expert Insight: We source directly from artisanal miners in Ratnapura, Sri Lanka, a region our family has worked with since 1977.
+JOALYS Expert Insight: We spent close to two years sourcing directly from artisanal miners in Ratnapura, Sri Lanka, building those relationships stone by stone.
 Our mine-to-customer model eliminates 3-4 middlemen, which typically means 25-40% savings compared to traditional retail markup chains.
 Every stone ships with GIA or SSEF certification.

 Legendary Origins